foureyes/csci-ua.0480-fall2019-003/slides/db/groupby.md

 * {:.fragment} "while `HAVING` filters group rows created by `GROUP BY`
 * {:.fragment} "Each column referenced in condition must unambiguously reference a grouping column"

-The following query only includes groups that have an average score greater than 70 {:.fragment}
+Only include groups that have an average score greater than 70:
+{:.fragment}

 <pre><code data-trim contenteditable>